Bostancı railway station

-Bostancı railway station (Bostancı istasyonu) is a railway station in Kadıköy, Istanbul and is the easternmost station in the district.
+Bostancı railway station (Bostancı istasyonu) is a Turkish railway station in Kadıköy, Istanbul and is the easternmost station in the district.
 Located along Bağdat Avenue in the Bostancı neighborhood of Kadıköy, it was a station on the Haydarpaşa suburban between 1951 and 2013, when the railway between Haydarpaşa and Pendik was closed.
 On 12 March 2019 the station reopened to Marmaray commuter rail service.
 Prior to 2012, the station was also serviced by many intercity trains to Ankara and Anatolia as well as frequent regional train service to Adapazarı.
 Bostancı station is 8.64 km away from Haydarpaşa Terminal.

 History

 Bostancı station was originally built by the Ottoman government, as part of a railway from Kadıköy to İzmit, and was opened on 22 September 1872.
 The station, along with the railway, was sold to the Ottoman Anatolian Railway (CFOA) which operated the railway until 1924.
 In 1909, the CFOA began frequent train service from Haydarpaşa and Pendik, stopping at Bostancı station, which was expanded and rebuilt in 1910.
 Frequent service to Bostancı promoted development in the area.
 Many houses with large gardens were built around the station for Constantinople's wealthy residents, who used the train service to commute into the city.
-Between 1912 and 1913, a ferry pier was built, just 90 m south of the station.
+In 1912-1913, a ferry pier was built, just 90 m south of the station.

 In 1924, the CFOA went through a process of nationalization by the newly formed Republic of Turkey.
 In that year, the CFOA was bought by the Turkish government and merged with the Baghdad Railway into the Anatolian—Baghdad Railways (CFAB).
 In 1927, the CFAB was bought by the State Railways and Seaports Administration, the direct successor of the Turkish State Railways.

 The State Railways double-tracked the railway from Haydarpaşa to Gebze in 1949 and in 1951 began commuter rail service on the line.
 The station was electrified in 1969 with overhead wire, when TCDD began operating electric commuter rail service.
 In the 1980s, the waterfront of Bostancı was extended approximately 90 m outward, via land reclamation, extending the distance between the station and the ferry pier.
 On 31 March 2004, the station was given heritage status protecting the station building in anticipation of the Marmaray project.
 Intercity train service was discontinued west of Arifiye in 2012, followed by all train service in 2013 for the construction of the Marmaray commuter rail system.
 The rails were torn up shortly after but construction halted due to problems with the contractor.
 Construction restarted in 2016 with the demolition of the station platforms.
 Bostancı station opened on 12 March 2019, along with the entire Marmaray rail line.